Security-Onion-Solutions/securityonion-docs/pcaps.rst

 -  https://github.com/chrissanders/packets

-You can download pcaps from the link above using a standard web browser or from the command line using a tool like ``wget`` or ``curl``.
+You can download pcap files from the links above using a standard web browser or from the command line using a tool like ``wget`` or ``curl``.

 Replay
 ------